|

 wave-front of compressed gas molecules with some unique properties.

-Some engineers and researchers call a shock wave a discontinuity
+Some engineers and researchers define a shock wave as an infinitely thin

-discontinuous (a shock wave is NOT infinitely thin) because a
+discontinuous (i.e. a shock wave is NOT infinitely thin) because a

 shock wave has a finite thickness where fluid properties vary